 Itchy skin?
 Sore eyes?
 Trouble breathing?
 You may be allergic to wool.
-Serena will talk you through wool allergies, their causes, effects and alternative fibers to stitch that won’t give you an itch!
+Here we talk you through wool allergies, their causes, effects and alternative fibres.

 Many knitters rave about sheep’s wool, and it’s easy to see why!
 Versatile and warm, wonderfully springy, fire-retardant, often water-repellent, static-resistant and not to mention ecologically friendly.
-However, for some the prospect of pulling on a woolly jumper fills them with dread!
+However, for some the prospect of pulling on a woolly jumper fills them with dread.
 A significant minority of us break out in a terrible rash after wearing wool followed by red itchy eyes, a runny nose or shallow breathing.
-Many just find it too darn uncomfortable!

-If you’ve had some or many of these symptoms it might be worth considering whether you may have a wool allergy.
+If you’ve had some or many of these symptoms through your time learning to knit, it might be worth considering whether you may have a wool allergy.

 What is lanolin?